 $29,000 engine as he struggled with a sticky clutch and uneven ramp.

 Paul took advantage of this event to change his engine from an IO-360-A1B6D to an

 IO-360-A1B6.
 The difference is primarily in the accessory case, which has two

 separate mags rather than the single dual mag.
 The dual mag has a reputation of

-sorts due to it's reliance on a single internal plastic drive gear to run both
+sorts due to it's reliance on plastic drive gears to run each mag from a central

-mags.
-Should that gear break or something physically come loose in the mag,
+metal drive gear.
+Should those gears break or something physically come loose in the mag,

 Finally the engine was firmly engaged on the forks and gently lowered to the

 hangar floor, the lid removed and the inspection process begun.